arnab-dey-sarkar/MovieAvailabilityChecker/README.md

 This project is deployed in Heroku as well.The link for accessing the deployed application is https://movieavailabilitydetails.herokuapp.com

 Example -
-Performing a GET request on the below URL will result in the output provided below:-
+Performing a GET request on the below endpoint will result in the output provided below:-

-https://movieavailabilitydetails.herokuapp.com/movies/Laal Singh Chaddha/theatres?location=Kolkata&movieType=2D&movieLanguage=Hindi&theatreName=PVR
+GET/movies/Laal Singh Chaddha/theatres?location=Kolkata&movieType=2D&movieLanguage=Hindi&theatreName=PVR

 Output:
 [